 Link here for information about how to join ASM and for general information about Student, Transitional, Postdoctoral, and Full membership; ASM Branches; the ASM Branch Lectureships Program; ASM Archives; Underrepresented Members; the ASM Career Portal and Career Development and Job Placement Services.

 ASM journals are the most prominent publications in the field, delivering up-to-date and authoritative coverage of both basic and clinical microbiology.
 With over 90 years of experience, ASM journals continue to be the leading source for the latest in microbiology research.
-Recently, ASM launched mBio®, the Society’s first open-access online journal designed to make microbiology research broadly accessible. mBio complements ASM’s nine primary research titles—Antimicrobial Agents and Chemotherapy, Applied and Environmental Microbiology, Clinical and Vaccine Immunology, Eukaryotic Cell, Infection and Immunity, Journal of Bacteriology, Journal of Clinical Microbiology, Journal of Virology, Molecular and Cellular Biology.
+In 2010, ASM launched mBio®, the Society’s first open-access online journal designed to make microbiology research broadly accessible. mBio complements ASM’s nine primary research titles—Antimicrobial Agents and Chemotherapy, Applied and Environmental Microbiology, Clinical and Vaccine Immunology, Eukaryotic Cell, Infection and Immunity, Journal of Bacteriology, Journal of Clinical Microbiology, Journal of Virology, Molecular and Cellular Biology.
 ASM also produces two review journals—Clinical Microbiology Reviews and Microbiology and Molecular Biology Reviews.

 Microbe is the news magazine of the American Society for Microbiology, and is published monthly in print and online.
 It keeps members and other interested individuals informed of Society activities, meetings, educational and employment opportunities, new publications and national political developments of interest to the microbiological community.
 The current topics and features sections provide information about current scientific developments.